krutibhalodia/Rx-Secure/README.md

 ### Other Information

-MedMagic also includes an image search running off a microservice.
+Rx-Secure also includes an image search running off a microservice.
 Simply navigate to the search page, select 'Image' in the drop down and search for anything you want!
 The image microservice is currently deployed [here](https://image-srv.herokuapp.com/), and the source code can be found [here](https://github.com/shenalexw/image-microservice).

-MedMagic also utilizes a UUID generator microservice.
+Rx-Secure also utilizes a UUID generator microservice.
 The UUID generator is currently deployed [here](https://uuid-genie.herokuapp.com/), and the source code can be found [here](https://github.com/chrismannina/uuid-genie).